 We came, We saw, We thought ….

-I was so excited this year to receive my first ever Press Pass to this years RHS Hampton Court Flower Show!
-So myself and trusty photographer friend H, (whom you will all soon meet in the next series of podcasts from ‘The Plotting Shed‘) rose at the crack of dawn to drive to the flower show.
-The absolute best part was being able to wander round and look at all the displays, show gardens and flowers before the show opened, so I hope you like the images of my favourite elements from the show.
+I was so excited this year to receive my first-ever Press Pass to this years RHS Hampton Court Flower Show!
+So I and trusty photographer friend H, (whom you will all soon meet in the next series of podcasts from ‘The Plotting Shed‘) rose at the crack of dawn to drive to the flower show.
+The absolute best part was being able to wander around and look at all the displays, show gardens and flowers before the show opened, so I hope you like the images of my favourite elements from the show.

 I will be writing a series of posts over the next few weeks about the show, from a different perspective to the norm.
 Our mission is always to find ways of making gardening easier for you.
 Hence what I try to do is translate the ‘show’ elements into methods and ideas YOU can actually use in the garden.
 It’s a bit like the horticultural equivalent of the high street fashion retailers converting what they see on the catwalk shows into wearable affordable garments!

 So follow this blog and don’t miss how you really can take inspiration from the best garden designers and horticulturalists in the world!
-In the meantime here is some wonderful eye-candy of the best bits of the RHS Hampton Court Flower Show 2021.
+In the meantime here is some wonderful eye candy of the best bits of the RHS Hampton Court Flower Show 2021 or some best bits from the Chelsea Flower Show

 Best ‘Bits’ of the show